mikolez/mikolez.github.io/_pages/about.md

 I am currently a Machine Learning Researcher/Engineer at Qualcomm AI Research working on efficient video generative AI.

-Prior to that I was a Master's student at KAIST in Robotics and Computer Vision Lab under supervision of Prof. In So Kweon.
+Prior to that I was a Master's student at KAIST in Robotics and Computer Vision (RCV) Lab under supervision of Prof. In So Kweon.
 I was doing research in adversarial machine learning and its applications to multimedia.

+I am always open to collaboration.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.